ionStici/react/router/links.md

 If we provide a `/` forward slash, the path will be treated as an absolute path.
 React Router will assume this path is navigating from the root directory.

-Unlike the `Link` component, `NavLink` will automatically get an `'active'` class applied to it.
-We can pass a function to `className` or `style` to further customize the styling of an active or inactive `NavLink`:
+Unlike the `Link` component, `NavLink` will automatically get an `'active'` class applied to it when the path from the `to` prop matches.

 ```js
 <NavLink